HUMSI — Human Security Initiative

 An immigrant named Javier experienced severe mobility issues while in ICE detention due to medical neglect.
 Advocates have called for an end to medical neglect of immigrant detainees.

-Oregon woman with green card detained by ICE, alleges racial profiling
+Oregon shop owner with green card detained by ICE, lawsuit wins major victory

 Nov 5, 2025Cottage Grove, ORGuatemala